line/ts-remove-unused/README.md

 - 🛠️ Auto-fix unused exports — removes the `export` keyword from the declaration or the whole declaration based on its usage
 - 🧹 Deletes TypeScript modules that have no referenced exports
-- 🕵️ `--check` mode — reports unused exports and deletable files without writing changes
+- 🕵️ Check – Use the command without `--write` to detect unused code without making changes

 ## Install